flutter/website/src/docs/release/breaking-changes/text-field-material-localizations.md

 If your `TextField` is not within a `MaterialApp`, you may provide the localizations of your choosing using the `Localizations` widget.

-This change was initially introduced with an opt-in flag `TextField.canAssertMaterialLocalizations`, to allow developers time to migrate without experiencing broken code.
-This temporary opt-in flag will be removed in a follow up change.

 ## Migration guide

-If you are seeing an assertion error, make sure locale information is being provided to your `TextField` through ans ancestor `MaterialApp`, which will automatically provide `MaterialLocalizations`, or with your own `Localizations` widget.
+If you are seeing an assertion error, make sure locale information is being provided to your `TextField` through an ancestor `MaterialApp`, which will automatically provide `MaterialLocalizations`, or with your own `Localizations` widget.

 Code before migration: